-We believe private capital, investment banking, legal, accounting, and consulting collectively represent a massive \$3 trillion industry based on research we have conducted.
-We believe this industry has a significant need to utilize software to help drive business success, with total addressable market for business software at approximately \$23.9 billion.
 Within this, we believe the serviceable addressable market ("SAM") opportunity, based on Intapp's current solutions, to be approximately \$9.6 billion, of which over \$6.5 billion would be attributable to large firms with over 500 employees.
-The total number of firms across the private capital, investment banking, legal, accounting, and consulting sectors is estimated on a global basis.
 This SAM estimate was calculated by multiplying the average number of professionals per firm by the annual price per professional that we expect to charge to utilize the Intapp Platform on a fully adopted basis, for our existing products only, based upon market interviews and our historical data and experience.
 We believe our SAM opportunity will increase over time as we expect to continue to develop new solutions and selectively pursue potential acquisitions to address other capabilities demanded by professional and financial services firms to drive their business success.